yaohuall/K8s-AWS-architecture/README.md

     kubectl create token build-robot
 The output from that command is a token that you can use to authenticate as that ServiceAccount.

+### Namespaces
+**Namespaces** partition a Kubernetes cluster and are designed as an easy way to apply quotas and policies to groups of objects.
+They’re not designed for strong workload isolation.

+Each Namespace can have its own users and RBAC rules, as well as resource quotas.

 # AWS
 ### SSL/TLS certificate
 AWS can't manage third-party certificate renewal automatically.
 You can send a notification to renew the 3rd party certificate.